 RADIUS DTLS: For RADIUS DTLS server authentication.

-Portal: For communicating with all Cisco ISE end-user portals.
+Portal: In order to communicate among all Cisco ISE end-user portals.

 It is important to take a backup of certificates installed on ISE nodes.
-When we take configuration backup it takes the backup of configuration data and certificate of admin node.
-But for Policy service nodes (PSN) we have to take a backup of certificates individually.
+When you take the configuration backup, the backup of configuration data and certificate of the admin node is taken.
+However, for other nodes, the backup of certificates is taken individually.

 Navigate to Administration > System > Certificates > Certificate Management> System certificate.
 Expand the node, select the certificate, and click Export, as shown in the image:

-Select the Export Certificate and Private Key.
+As shown in this image, select the Export Certificate and Private Key.
 Enter a minimum 8 character in length alpha-numeric password.
-This password would be needed to restore the certificate.
+This password is required to restore the certificate.

-There are two steps involved in importing a certificate on ISE.
+There are two steps involved to import the certificate on ISE.

 Step 1.
 Find out if the certificate is self-signed or 3rd party signed certificate.

-If the certificate is self-signed then import the public key of the certificate under trusted certificates, If the certificate singed some third party certificate then Import Root and all intermediate certificate of the certificate.
+If the certificate is self-signed, import the public key of the certificate under trusted certificates.

 Navigate to Administration > System > Certificates > Certificate Management > Trusted Certificate, click Import, as shown in this image.